robenkleene/robenkleene.github.io/_drafts/2019-06-16-on-cloudflare-warp-privacy.md

 * * *

 [^manualconfiguration]: 1.1.1.1 can also be configured manually as a DNS server on [macOS](https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/mac/), [iOS](https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/iphone/), or your [router](https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/router/), but then note that *DNS traffic will not be encrypted*, which means the domains of the websites you visit will be entirely visible to your ISP (and anyone else potentially sniffing your traffic).

+[^httpisfirstpriority]: Your first priority for making your use of the internet private is to use encrypted protocols, in particular, HTTPS (the lock icon in your browser indicates that you are connecting to a website via HTTPS).
+With HTTPS enabled, all communication is hidden from any intermediary (such as your ISP), everything is hidden except for the IP address and the domain itself (note that this only applies to the HTTPS request itself).